ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/radiation.rst

 .. note::

    The reduction of the total intensity is not considered in the output.
-   The intensity will be (in the incoherent case) by the fraction of marked particles smaller than in the case of selecting all particles.
+   The intensity will be (in the incoherent case) will be smaller by the fraction of marked to all particles.

 .. note::